Making the most of your pharmacist

 What can my community pharmacist do for me?

 Along with dispensing medication, your community pharmacist can help you understand what the medicine does and how to take it to get the best result.
-Most pharmacies offer additional services.
+Most pharmacists offer additional services.
 These might include some of the following.
-In most cases these services are free, but some pharmacies may charge for a particular service.
+In most cases these services are free, but some pharmacies may charge for a particular service:

-• Giving information on how to keep healthy, such as stopping smoking, eating a healthy diet and getting enough exercise.
+• giving information on how to stay healthy, such as stopping smoking, eating a healthy diet, and getting enough exercise;

-• Referring you to other services or sources of support to help you to manage your condition.
+• referring you to other services or sources of support to help you manage your condition; and

 New Medicine Service (NMS)